-Department chair, faculty, staff, TA, student, or other department member who has experience working with technology and with students with disabilities.
-The program may be co?presented with a staff member of a campus unit responsible for providing academic or computing accommodations for students with disabilities.
+Department chair, faculty, staff, teaching assistant, student, or other department member who has experience working with students with disabilities.
+This comprehensive presentation may be co-presented with, or presented by, a staff member of a campus unit responsible for providing academic accommodations for students with disabilities.

 - Select the presenter(s).

 - Develop presentation outline and activities using the "Sample Script" provided in this section and the ideas listed in the Presentation Tips section of this handbook.

 - Create presentation slides from templates provided in the Presentation Tools section.